-A choir is first mentioned singing at a University service during the ceremony for the laying of the cornerstone for Sewanee: The University of the South on October 10, 1860, when Psalm 100 was sung.
-Since that time the University Choir has continued to play an important role in the musical life of the University and All Saints' Chapel through services, recitals, and related ventures.
+At the laying of the cornerstone for Sewanee: The University of the South on October 10, 1860, a choir is first mentioned singing Psalm 100.
+Since that time, the University Choir has continued to play an important role in the musical life of the University and All Saints' Chapel through services, recitals, and related ventures.

-The University Choir is an active touring ensemble.
-It has performed extensively throughout the southeastern United States as well as in Colorado, New York and Canada.
-Since 1979, the choir has made ten tours of England, singing the service of Choral Evensong in more than 23 cathedrals and abbey churches.
-These include the cathedrals of Winchester, Salisbury, Wells, Gloucester, Worcester, Hereford, Bristol, York Minster, Windsor Castle, St. Albans, Rochester, and Canterbury as well as the abbeys of Bath, Tewkesbury and Westminster.
-The choir has also sung at the American Cathedral in Paris, France.
+As an active touring ensemble, the choir has performed extensively throughout the southeastern United States as well as Colorado, New York, and Canada.
+Since 1979, the choir has made more than ten tours of England, singing the service of Choral Evensong in more than 20 cathedrals and abbey churches.